timeless-residents/handson-drawio-api/README.md

 This project demonstrates how to use the Draw.io API to:
 - Create diagrams programmatically
 - Modify existing diagrams
+- Export diagrams to JSON and XML formats
-- Export diagrams to various formats
+- Export diagrams to image formats (PNG, JPG, SVG, PDF)
-- Import diagrams from other sources
+- Customize image exports (transparent background, scaling, custom colors)

 ## Installation